Liverpool Riverside (UK Parliament constituency)

 Liverpool Riverside is a constituency represented in the House of Commons of the UK Parliament since 2019 by Kim Johnson, who is a member of the Labour Party.

 Constituency profile

 Liverpool Riverside covers an urban area, many neighbourhoods and households of which are economically deprived on relative and absolute measures.
+As of the 2024 election, it is the most deprived constituency in England.
 The latter 20th century economic history of Liverpool cost many jobs, businesses and sources of investment to the city leading to urban blight and the return of widespread generational poverty, not seen since the 19th century.
 The city's 21st century economic history has been increasing prosperous, seeing growth amongst its financial sector, innovative technology businesses, tourism and entertainment gigs and events.
 The re-investment has been heightened by heavily used high rise buildings by leading architects, principally the Tate Liverpool and an adjoining block, and publicly funded transport and services improvements.